microsoft/TypeScript-Handbook/pages/tutorials/ASP.NET Core.md

 }
 ```

-You may need to restart VS for the red squiggly lines below `UseDefaultFiles` and `UseStaticFiles` tp disappear.
+You may need to restart VS for the red squiggly lines below `UseDefaultFiles` and `UseStaticFiles` to disappear.

 ## Add TypeScript
 Next we will add a new folder and call it `scripts`.